Pesher: Themes

-The Pesher on Psalms has the theme of salvation that takes part of an interpretation on those who are wrongdoers before the eyes of God and how those who do good will see the rewards of life.
-For instance, 4Q171 Fragment 1 is about how it is important that as a devoted believer you shall respect the Law and those who don’t will not be saved.
+The Pesher on Psalms has the theme of salvation, focusing on those who are wrongdoers in the eyes of God and how those who do good will see the rewards of life.
+For instance, 4Q171 Fragment 1 insists that as a devoted believer you shall respect the Law, and those who don't will not be saved.
 "Renounce your anger and abandon your resentment, don't yearn to do evil, because evildoers will be wiped out" (37:8–9a).
-It is significant to take into account the fact that such interpretations of the psalms have shown to have a deeper meaning and connects all human beings.
-All this by simply splitting up those who are good and those who are not.
+Such interpretations of the psalms assign them a deeper meaning and connect them to all human beings, splitting those who are good from those who are not.